corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/clientrpc.md

 ```
 ### Defining RPC users and permissions

-On the Corda Enterprise node side, you must define one or more RPC users and grant permissions to those users to invoke remote methods.
+On the Corda: Enterprise Edition  node side, you must define one or more RPC users and grant permissions to those users to invoke remote methods.
 To do this, you must edit the `node.conf` file.

 #### Granting all permissions